 Median progression-free survival (PFS) was 11.8 months in the dose-escalation cohort.

-Noopur S. Raje, MD, of the Massachusetts General Hospital Cancer Center in Boston, reported these results at the 2018 Annual Meeting of the American Society of Clinical Oncology (ASCO) (abstract 8007*).
+Noopur S. Raje, MD, of the Massachusetts General Hospital Cancer Center in Boston, reported these results at the 2018 ASCO Annual Meeting (abstract 8007*).
+The study is sponsored by Celgene Corporation and bluebird bio.

-To date, bb2121 has been manageable for patients at doses as high as 800 x 108 CAR T cells, Dr. Raje added.
+To date, bb2121 has been manageable for patients at doses as high as 800 x 108 CAR T cells, Dr Raje noted.

 Patients received one infusion of bb2121 anti-BCMA CAR T cells after a lymphodepleting conditioning regimen including fludarabine and cyclophosphamide.